 - Enforce secure passwords

-These plugins are sure to solve the particular security issues on your WordPress website.
+These plugins outlined above are sure to solve the particular security issues on your WordPress website.
 They provide a known base from which to start your countermeasures.
-There are several others that can be trialed.
+Secure WordPress hosting usually includes daily file scans for phishing and malware, plus out-of-date software.

-There are several basic elements that need to be addressed as part of any recommendations on WordPress security.
+There are several basic elements that need to be addressed as part of any recommendations on WordPress security services.

-A secure User ID ought to be a minimum of 10 characters containing a mix of upper and lower case and including numeric and/or special character variations e.g.; The#1Boss
+A secure User ID ought to be a minimum of 10 + 12 characters containing a mix of upper and lower case and including numeric and/or special character variations and no recognisable words e.g.; Tgp#1BzsB4Fc

-In addition, you should then assign a User Account “nickname” so that there is no clue as to the Admin identity if you inadvertently use the account to publish any pages or posts!
-Ideally, you should publish the pages and posts from a “Editor” level account…
+In addition, you should then assign a different User Account “nickname” so that there is no clue as to the Admin identity if you inadvertently use the account to publish any pages or posts!
+Ideally, you should publish the pages and posts from an “Editor” level account…

 There are several websites specialising in secure password generation…